utdata/icj-setting-up/macintosh-02.md

 Downloaded `bookstores` (1gDwO-32cgpBDn_0niV0iu6TqQTaRDr4nmSqnT53magY)
 ```

-Your path might differ for "Using gulpfile", but what you are looking for is that two files were downloaed, one called `library` and one called `bookstores`.
+Your path might differ for "Using gulpfile", but what you are looking for is that two files were downloaded, one called `library` and one called `bookstores`.

 ---